Musahar: Distribution

 Almost all Musahars live in rural areas, with a mere 3% living in the city.
 In the rural areas, Musahar are primarily bonded agricultural labourers, but often go without work for as much as eight months in a year.
 Children work alongside their parents in the fields or as rag-pickers, earning as little as ₹25-30 ($0.35-0.40) a day.
 The Musahar literacy rate is 3% overall, and falls to an abysmal 1% among women.
 By some estimates, as many as 85% of some villages of Musahars suffer from malnutrition and with access to health centres scant, diseases such as malaria and kala-azar are prevalent.

 The Government of Bihar operates the Mahadalit Mission, which partially funds some programs to expand education and other social welfare programs for the Musahar.

 The 2011 Census of India for Uttar Pradesh showed the Musahar population as around 250,000.
 The same census also showed around 250,000 Mushahars in Bihar.
 However, Musahar activists have disputed this figure, claiming the Mushahar population in Bihar is over 4,000,000.
 Over 230,000 Musahars live in Nepal, most in conditions similar to their counterparts in India.

-Some Musahars in Uttar Pradesh wish to be listed as a Scheduled Tribe, citing their claimed tribal roots that they saw in tribals from other areas of the country as well as the perception that richer Dalit castes like Jatavs were the only ones with access to reservation benefits.
+Some Musahars in Uttar Pradesh wish to be listed as a Scheduled Tribe, citing their claimed tribal roots that they saw in tribals from other areas of the country as well as the perception that richer Dalit castes like other Scheduled Castes were the only ones with access to reservation benefits.

 Mushahars from the Chota Nagpur Plateau were transported by the British to the Sylhet region where they were made to work in tea plantations.
 They can still be found in areas in Habiganj such as Teliapara and Rema where they continue the same livelihood.
 They are an ethnic minority with a mere population of 3,000.
 They are divided into 6 clans; Trihutia, Maghaiya, Ghatwar, Darwar, Khairawar and Rikhian.

+Musahar in Nepal

+The 2011 Nepal census classifies the Musahar within the broader social group of Madheshi Dalit.
+At the time of the Nepali census of 2011, 234,490 people (0.9% of the population of Nepal) were Musahar.
+The frequency of Musahar by province was as follows: